When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

 The smaller space that is usually the hallmark of apartment living can be tough for the Vizsla precisely because of how much they need to move about.
 The best environment for this dog is a home with a fenced-in yard that will allow the dog to run freely and get his energy out in a productive way.

 Copper didn’t let go of his ball for most of the entire time he was playing outside.
 If he wasn’t chasing it, he was dropping it in front of his owners, begging them to throw it.
 He had just come back from a long run but still had leftover energy to chase his ball around the yard.

 While they definitely need exercise, the rest of their care is minimal.

-This breed needs the same kind of care that most others do: They need to have their ears cleaned, nails trimmed, weight checked, and teeth brushed regularly.
+This breed needs the same kind of care that most other breeds do: They need to have their ears cleaned, nails trimmed, weight checked, and teeth brushed regularly.
 Their short coats are easy to groom and maintain.
-They don’t shed much and what they do is easily controlled with a grooming brush and a bath 4-5 times a year.
+They don’t shed much of their coat and what they do is easily controlled with a grooming brush and a bath 4-5 times a year.

 They are eager to please.

 This is a great dog that was bred to be a hunter.
 They want to chase the kill and retrieve it for their owners.
 This breed doesn’t want to be separated from its owner, but rather constantly be near his owner and work hard for him.
 Because of that desire to please, the Vizsla is easy to train.
 It wants to do well and is smart, very mentally capable of following a lot of commands.
 The hunting dog also excels at agility events like tracking and hunting tests.

 Caught in mid-leap, Copper’s agility and strength is on clear display.